By Tracy Murnan Stackhouse and Sarah K. Scharfenaker

-Visuals function as an ongoing means of keeping hyperarousal in check, as well.
+- Function as an ongoing means of keeping hyperarousal in check

-Visuals may be used to help with transitions during the school day.
-The visuals allow for a consistent and reliable safety support so that when a more challenging transition is impending, the child can rely on the visual to help them in that situation.
+- May be used to help with transitions during the school day.
+The visuals allow for consistent and reliable safety support so that when a more challenging transition is impending, the child can rely on the visuals to help them in that situation.

-Visuals offer a ready means of keeping directions and demands a bit more indirect.
-As indirect interaction helps to limit social anxiety, a visual acts as an intermediary between the person of authority and the individual and therein is an important tool.
+- Offer a ready means of keeping directions and demands a bit more indirect.
+As indirect interaction helps to limit social anxiety, a visual acts as an intermediary between the person of authority and the individual, and therein is an important tool.

-Fading a support is just not an option.
+Fading support is just not an option.
 The nature of the support may change — a visual picture schedule at age eight may turn into an iPhone calendar app at age 23.
-Learning to use, even embrace, visual supports is the goal, not fading them out due to progress.
+Learning to use — even embrace — visual supports is the goal, not fading them out due to progress.